Skip to content

 robocopy "source" "destination" /MOVE /E /COPYALL /DCOPY:DAT /ZB /R:4 /W:7

 Let’s break this down because this command is interesting.
-The description provided with the /MOVE command is a bit deceiving. /MOVE moves the files inside the source folder to a new folder and then delete the source folder.
+The description provided with the /MOVE command is a bit deceiving. /MOVE moves the files inside the source folder to a new folder and then deletes the source folder.
 It won’t touch subdirectories.

 Imagine this.
 You have Folder1 and Folder2.
 Folder1 only has files in it, no subdirectories. /MOVE moves all the files from Folder1 into Folder2, then deletes Folder1.